 Where to stay in Dubrovnik on a budget

 Accommodation tends to be a big expense in Dubrovnik.
 Staying at a hostel is the only choice as a backpacker on a budget, but there are a couple of fantastic ones to stay at.
-To save you the trouble of looking them up, here are the lowest-cost hostels with the best value.
-We have also written an extensive guide on where to stay in Dubrovnik.
+To save you the trouble of looking them up, here are the lowest-cost hostels with the best value, Airbnb is also another great budget option.
+We have written an extensive guide on where to stay in Dubrovnik.

 Old Town Hostel: As you’d expect from the name, the Old Town Hostel is right in the heart of the city centre.
 The recently-renovated 400-year-old building is full of charm, with exposed brick walls and polished floorboards.
 Best of all, it’s a mere 15 metres from Stradun, the main street in Dubrovnik.
 Prices start at about €35 per night.